 Just when you thought it was safe to go back in the water…

 It was almost a year ago that I wrote up my first sock design pattern Charybdis and released it into the wild.
 It’s been great fun seeing what people have done with it over on Ravelry (login required) and how they’ve made it their own.
 (And, best of all, hearing about the times people have enjoyed knitting it.)
 It was always my intention that there would be a Scylla, and now, well, there is.
 Here they are, the finished Scylla socks!
-You can download the free pattern here on the brand new shiny designs page.
-(All feedback and spotting of errors is much appreciated.)
+(The pattern is available for purchase on Etsy or Ravelry.)

 Part of a deadly sea monster double act, ancient Greek legend has the gruesome Scylla lying opposite the whirlpool-belching Charybdis across a strait of water that gave sailors no end of trouble.
 The two sides of the strait were within an arrow’s range of each other- so sailors attempting to avoid Charybdis would pass too close to Scylla, and vice versa.